 Young Persons will be given additional suitable training and supervision.
 The Facilities Manager will ensure any additional safety measures are implemented and will provide guidance on specific control measures to protect them in the workplace.

 3.7 Stress

-The Association recognises that work-related stress can damage the mental and physical health of its employees and volunteers.
+The Association recognises that work-related stress can damage the mental and physical health of its staff and volunteers.
+There is an area solely dedicated to Health & Wellbeing within SharePoint.